Lee Israel: Death

 Lee Israel died in New York City on December 24, 2014, from myeloma, a cancer of plasma cells.
 According to a New York Times obituary, she had lived alone and had no children.
 Regarding her family, she wrote in her memoir, "I had a brother with whom I had never had much in common."

 Biopic

 In April 2015, it was announced that a film version of Can You Ever Forgive Me?, starring Julianne Moore and directed by Nicole Holofcener, would be produced.
-In July 2015, Moore said she had been fired from the project.
+In July 2015, Moore said she had exited the film due to creative differences but later confirmed that she had been fired from the project.
 In May 2016, it was confirmed that Melissa McCarthy would play Israel, while Marielle Heller would direct the film.
 Filming of Can You Ever Forgive Me? took place in New York City in early 2017.

 The film held its world premiere at the Telluride Film Festival on September 1, 2018, and was theatrically released in the United States on October 19, 2018.
-For her portrayal of Israel, McCarthy was nominated for an Academy Award for Best Actress.
+For her portrayal of Israel, McCarthy was nominated for the Academy Award for Best Actress.